Three or four blocks separate two Mennonite churches in Elkhart, Ind., but the divide is actually bigger.

 David Miller spoke of using role-playing exercises in nonthreatening ways to highlight how privilege manifests itself, often in ways that seem invisible to members of dominant groups.
 Theory turned into experience when his son-in-law, a Goshen College alumnus from Nigeria, was stopped by the police and contested a charge out of concern for his citizenship process.

 “As I sat there in court, I could physically feel my blood pressure rising and my hands and arms quivering, especially when I blurted out something when the police officer lied under oath,” Miller said.
 “The judge threatened to throw me out.”

-He asked his son-in-law what he does with the rage.
+He asked Jonathan Brown, pastor of Church Without Walls, what he does with the rage.
 He just smiled and told Miller, “You’re starting to understand.”